koutheir/binary-security-check/README.md

 ## Miscellaneous features

-- Runs on multiple platforms, including Linux and Windows.
+- Runs on multiple platforms, including Linux, FreeBSD and Windows.
-- Supports all binary executable formats independently on which platform is used to run the tool.
+- Supports all binary executable formats independently of which platform is used to run the tool.
 - Operates in parallel when sensible.
 - Output colored text.
-- Support multiple ways to identify binary's dependent C library, including Linux Standard Base (LSB) specifications.
+- Support multiple ways to identify binary's dependent C library (if there is one), including Linux Standard Base (LSB) specifications.
 - Designed to be easily extensible.

 # License